Jerry O'Connell: Career

 O'Connell appeared in the 2009 thriller film Obsessed as "Ben", the best friend and co-worker of the film's protagonist Derek Charles (Idris Elba).
-He appeared in Eastwick on ABC, on which his wife Romijn starred in the series.
+He appeared in Eastwick on ABC, which starred his wife, Romijn.
 He portrayed Derrick Jones in Alexandre Aja's Piranha 3D, which also stars Adam Scott and Elisabeth Shue.

 O'Connell co-starred with David Tennant in the pilot for legal drama Rex Is Not Your Lawyer, which was not picked up for production.
 In 2010, O'Connell starred with Jim Belushi in the CBS comedy drama The Defenders, which was cancelled on May 15, 2011, after one season.

 O'Connell appeared on Broadway at the Golden Theatre in Seminar, written by Theresa Rebeck.
 The play, directed by Sam Gold, opened on November 20, 2011, starring Alan Rickman, Lily Rabe, Hamish Linklater and Hettienne Park.
 On June 4, 2012, it was announced that O'Connell would play Herman Munster in a reboot of The Munsters, titled Mockingbird Lane; the remake series was never picked up for production; however, the pilot would air as a Halloween special on October 26.
 On May 15, 2013, it was announced that O'Connell would play Stuart Strickland on We Are Men, alongside Tony Shalhoub.

 In April 2015, O'Connell returned to Broadway in the comedy Living on Love, with Renee Fleming, Anna Chlumsky and Douglas Sills.
 It closed after 37 performances.

 In 2017, O'Connell was the main love interest in the Hallmark film Love Locks, co-starring his real-life wife Rebecca Romijn.

-He also starred in a Canadian police comedy-drama series called Carter, which was North Bay, Ontario and aired for two seasons.
+He also starred in a Canadian police comedy-drama series called Carter, which was shot in North Bay, Ontario and aired for two seasons.

 In January 2020, O'Connell appeared in the Roundabout's American Airlines Theatre's Broadway revival of A Soldier's Play as Captain Taylor in an ensemble cast headed by David Alan Grier and Blair Underwood.

 In 2020, he began starring in commercials for Bob Evans grocery items alongside Alfonso Ribeiro.

 In July 2021, CBS announced that O'Connell would be joining The Talk as a permanent co-host, replacing Sharon Osbourne.
 That same month, he hosted a test-run of a new syndicated version of Pictionary on Fox stations, which was successful enough to launch with a full season in fall 2022.
 He and wife Romijn hosted The Real Love Boat on CBS, in 2022.